 And you have the Summit Stores at the bus stop, the Summit Inn nearby (of which more anon), and the (flimsily signposted) Summit Car Park.
 Which would actually be the highest place.
 And from which you'll be able to see some even higher places that are still parts of Howth.
-The car park is the main reason most people come her ... because only a few metres of walk will give you great views of Dublin Bay and the well-positioned, quite old-fashioned Baily Lighthouse.
+The car park is the main reason most people come here ... because only a few meters of the walk will give you great views of Dublin Bay and the well-positioned, quite old-fashioned Baily Lighthouse.

 Why You Should Go to the Howth Summit